How Donating Stem Cells Helps People with Blood Cancer

 When that happens, the body can’t just rebuild on its own.
 It needs help from somewhere else.

-Healthy donor stem cells give the body a new foundation to work from.
-Once they’re infused, they travel to the bone marrow and begin producing new blood cells.
-Over time that rebuilds the immune system, restores healthy blood cell production, and gives the body a fighting chance to recover from treatment.
+Healthy donor stem cells give the body a new starting point.
+Once they’re infused, they travel to the bone marrow and begin making new blood cells.
+Over time that rebuilds the immune system, gets healthy blood cell production back on track, and gives the body a fighting chance to recover from treatment.

 For some patients this means more treatment options open up.
 For others it’s the thing that makes survival possible at all.